-Bijal Dipak Lal is a teacher at the Almuntazir Special Education Needs School in Dar es Salaam, Tanzania.
+Bijal Lal is the Special Needs Teacher and Transition Expert at the Almuntazir Special Education Needs School in Dar es Salaam, Tanzania.
 She teaches independent living and transition skills to adolescents and young adults with disabilities, and helps youth identify employment options that they can seek after their schooling.

 She is a champion for both inclusive education and employment, having helped pioneer a new inclusion program at her school that enabled students with disabilities to enter higher mainstream inclusive classes for the first time.
 She has also taken leadership roles in raising awareness about autism and IDD in her community and striven to create inclusive opportunities around her.